 This paper presents a model of loyalty-inducing arrangements as collusion-facilitating devices.
 The basic intuition is simple.
 Inducing loyalty enables firms to split the market and so to charge higher prices.
 Price cutting becomes less attractive when customers’ costs of switching between products is increased.

-That’s one straightforward way to model loyalty programs, and the other is to treat them as kickbacks for business travelers: your employer buys the ticket, but you get the miles.
+That’s one straightforward way to model loyalty programs, and the other is to treat them as kickbacks for business travelers: your employer reimburses the ticket, but you keep the miles.

 How do we know it’s not just about kickbacks?
 They point out several reasons, but the simplest one is that “awards increase more than proportionately with mileage”: